timob/jnigi/README.md

 This allows for Golang to initiate the JVM or Java to start a Golang runtime respectively.

 ## Version 2
-Work on version to is in the `jnigi2` branch.
+Work on version 2 is in the `jnigi2` branch.

 ## Compile
 The `CGO_CFLAGS` needs to be set to add the JNI C header files.
 The `compilevars.sh` script will do